Big George: Live band

 His band the G Spot played their first gig on 28 August 2010 for Natalie Cassidy at the National Theatre, South Bank, London.
 The performance was filmed for a reality show to be shown later that year on E4.

 Personal life and death

-Webley was married to Sheila and had two sons (Harry and Twig), two daughters (Natalie Jayne and Clare), and three grandchildren.
+Webley was married to Sheila and had two sons, two daughters, and three grandchildren.
 At the time of his death, he was in a relationship with fellow broadcaster JoAnne Good.

 Webley died on 7 May 2011 at the age of 53 after collapsing at his family home in Milton Keynes from a heart attack.
 An inquest at Milton Keynes Coroner's Court resulted in a verdict of death by misadventure after the coroner heard that Webley, who had a history of heart disease, had taken the Class B drug mephedrone prior to the heart attack.